DLSU-CCAPDEV/2223T3-S12-G03/README.md

  - all images and other elements should placed inside the "elements" folder

 TODO (incomplete functionalities):
-- Logout
-- Edit / Delete a post
 - Edit a comment
 - Search